Arginine - Amino acid for healthy vessels and more

-In their research, Max Parkin and his research team from the Center for Cancer Prevention at Queen Mary University in London came to the conclusion that around 40 percent of all cancers can be avoided.
+In their research, Max Parkin and his research team from the Center for Cancer Prevention at Queen Mary University in London concluded that around 40 percent of all cancers can be avoided.
 A lack of nutrients due to an unhealthy diet is responsible for around nine percent of all cancer cases.
-Especially intestinalcancer correlates to a high degree with an unhealthy and unbalanced diet.
+Especially intestinal cancer correlates to a high degree with an unhealthy and unbalanced diet.
 A sufficient supply of all (semi-) essential amino acids is undoubtedly part of a preventive diet.
 Scientifically, however, it is controversial as to whether arginine can reduce the risk of cancer.

 Does arginine increase the risk of cancer?